See What Users Actually Do Inside Your Product

 The Challenge

 A SaaS team built an AI-powered summary feature for their reporting tool.
+It took six weeks of engineering time and looked promising during development.

 The Discovery

-Product analytics revealed weak engagement :
+Product analytics revealed weak engagement:

 • 11% of users opened the feature once